Microsoft revamps Bing search engine to use artificial intelligence

 Microsoft's announcement that it's doubling down on what is considered the hottest new technology is a direct challenge to Google, which has dominated online search for decades.
 Google controls about 90% of the search market.

-More than just offer search results, the new Bing will be able to instantly create an itinerary for a vacation; offer ingredient substitutes in recipes; and annotate search results with links, citations and context on the right side of the search page.
+More than just offering search results, the new Bing will be able to instantly create an itinerary for a vacation; offer ingredient substitutions in recipes; and annotate search results with links, citations and context on the right side of the search page.

 But many questions remain about how the Bing chatbot will combat misinformation.